Gewles/AppliedMachineLearning2020/wed4.md

 •Apply regularization term on the high frequency components

 Finally, we use regularization.in order to address the production of high frequency artifacts that are produced by this basic implementation, which are decreased by using an explicit regularization term on the high frequency components of the image

+### Future as a Data Scientist

+In the most abstract sense, these two pictures can be related to my future as a data scientist.
+For mixture of octopus emoji and _The Scream_, the possible success achieved may be attributed to a great support structure that I find through family, friends, and faculty, all while being terrifed of the future and the stress that accompanies the coding life.